cloudyyoung/ordine-ui-ux/docs/pages/stage-3/stage-3.md

 ### Vertical

 - User making reservation
-    o User can click on the date input to have a calendar view o User can select the time for the reservation o User can select the number of people for the reservation o User can select seat preference in the restaurant
+  - User can click on the date input to have a calendar view
+  - User can select the time for the reservation
+  - User can select the number of people for the reservation
+  - User can select seat preference in the restaurant
 - User paying for food
-    o User can add a dish to the food cart o User can modify dish before adding it to the food cart o User can remove a dish from the food cart o User can choose method of payment and insert credit card details
+  - User can add a dish to the food cart
+  - User can modify dish before adding it to the food cart
+  - User can remove a dish from the food cart
+  - User can choose method of payment and insert credit card details
 - User can sign in
-    o User can sign in as a guest or sign in account o User can create an account
+  - User can sign in as a guest or sign in account
+  - User can create an account
-    o User can log-out from account
+  - User can log-out from account
-    o User can view information about account
+  - User can view information about account

 ## Storyboard
 ![storyboard.png](storyboard.png)